electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 ## Transport capacity

 Electrichasgoneaudi.net expects the Audi Q6 e-tron to have a luggage compartment of about 550-600 liters.
 It will also be available with a towbar, and the maximum capacity is 2000-2500kg.
 It will also be able to use a roof box with a maximum load on the roof of 75kg.
+I will have a Frunk with about 50 liter capacity.

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/q6-e-tron/prototype6.jpg">